Dus Kahaniyaan: Rise & Fall

-The story begins with Nawab Affi (Sunil Shetty) telling Baba Hyderabadi (Sanjay Dutt) that someone is going to kill him.
+The story begins with Nawab Affi telling Baba Hyderabadi that someone is going to kill him.
 Baba says that if there could be anybody who could kill him, it would be Affi.
 The story cuts to a flashback.
 It shows two young kids.
 One of them gets paid to kill a person.
 They both kill the person.
 The kids are Baba and Affi.
 As kids they rise and as adults they fall because of two children shooting them as in the flashback they are now the dons.